geekymon2/carmarketplace/README.md

 * Swagger is included in all services
 * Aggregated Swagger Documentation

+## Environment Build
+* Builds are automated via GitHub Actions
+* For each service build scripts are present in .github/workflows/build.yml
+* Build process
+  * checkout -> build -> test -> codecov -> docker image -> upload to dockerhub

+## Environment Deployment
+* TODO
+*
-## Build
+## Local Build
 - First build the parent pom.
 This is needed before others can be built.
   * mvn -f pom.xml install -N
 - Build again to also build the core module.
 Core module is a dependency across other services.
   * mvn -f pom.xml install

-- Now you can go and build the micro services in all other carmarketplace repos.
+- Now you can go and build all services under carmarketplace repos.

 ## Local Development